- Tropical sprue makes it difficult to absorb vitamin B12 and folic acid.

 - fluids and electrolytes

-Folate should be given for at least three months.
-You may improve quickly and dramatically after your first large dose of folate.
-Folate may be enough to improve symptoms on its own.
-Vitamin B12 is recommended if your levels are low or symptoms last more than four months (BMJ).
+Folic acid should be given for at least three months.
+You may improve quickly and dramatically after your first large dose of folic acid.
+Folic acid may be enough to improve symptoms on its own.
+Vitamin B12 is recommended if your levels are low or symptoms last for more than four months.
+Your doctor may also prescribe antidiarrheal medications to control symptoms.

 The most common complications of tropical sprue are vitamin and mineral deficiencies.
 The condition can lead to growth failure and problems with bone maturation in children.

 With proper treatment, the outlook for tropical sprue is very positive.
-According to BMJ, most people show good outcomes after three to six months of treatment (BMJ).
+According to the Postgraduate Medical Journal, most people show good outcomes after three to six months of treatment.